hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/docs/_sources/esummary.md

 ```

-{numref}`Figure {number}: <esummarymap>` *Map of survey locations March 2020 - July 2021.
+{numref}`Figure {number}: <esummarymap>` *Map of survey locations March 2020 - August 2021.
 The locations in red are surveys on rivers or lakes and the purple are the locations in the Alps and Jura.*

 ## Lakes and rivers